 To the extent permitted by law, the Supervisory Board’s decision-making authority was transferred to the Committees.
 The committees addressed in-depth the respective issues assigned to them and the chairs of the committees always reported in detail to the Supervisory Board on the meetings and their results.

-The Working Committee held four meetings in the fiscal year at which it discussed the development of sales and womenswear activities, the employment pact and preparations for the Annual Shareholders’ Meeting.
+The Working Committee held two meetings in the fiscal year at which it discussed the development of sales and earnings in the Group’s own retail business, preparations for the strategy meeting, the change to the Supervisory Board’s bylaws and preparations for the Annual Shareholders’ Meeting.

 Members of the Working Committee (since May 2015):

 The Personnel Committee is made up of the Chairman of the Supervisory Board and three other members elected by the Supervisory Board from its own number.
 Its composition ensures equal representation.
 It makes decisions on the service contracts of the Managing Board members and other contractual matters (including those relating to former Managing Board members and their surviving dependents) not relating to the compensation of Managing Board members.
 Decisions concerning the compensation of Managing Board members (including former Managing Board members and their surviving dependents) as well as regular deliberation on and the review of the compensation system are the responsibility of the full Supervisory Board.
 However, the Personnel Committee submits proposals in preparation for decisions on these matters.
 In addition, the Personnel Committee makes decisions in accordance with Sec.
 114 AktG (contracts with Supervisory Board members) and Sec.
 115 AktG (loans to Supervisory Board members) as well as matters requiring the Supervisory Board’s consent in connection with senior executives (including the grant of loans to senior executives within the meaning of Sec.
 89 (2) AktG).
 To the extent permitted by law, it represents the Company in transactions with Managing Board members (including former Managing Board members and their surviving dependents).